thibault-cne/hsl/README.md

 ```
 A long time ago in a galaxy far, far away...            <(-.-)> Start of a function called galaxy (this is the name of the `main` function)
-    Execute order print                                 <(-.-)> Call the print function with only a string literal
+    Execute order printf                                <(-.-)> Call the printf function with only a string literal
       "Hello World!"
     Order executed
 May the force be with you.                              <(-.-)> End of the program